natcap/invest.users-guide/source/blue_carbon.rst

 The model requires the use of a pre-processing tool in order to create a transition matrix that indicates either accumulation or disturbances as a result of different LULC transitions (e.g. salt marsh to developed dry land).
 For each pixel in the study area, the pre-processing tool will compare the LULC class present at :math:`t_{0}` and then :math:`t_{1}` in order to identify the entire domain of transitions.
 This transition matrix produced by the blue carbon pre-processor and then edited by the user will allow the model to identify where human activities and natural events disturb carbon stored by vegetation.
 If a transition from one LULC class to another does not occur during any of the time steps, the tool will populate the cell with "None".
 For cells in the matrix where transitions occur, the tool will populate "Accumulation" or "Distrubance" in each cell of the table.
 For example, if a salt marsh pixel in :math:`t_{0}` is converted to developed dry land in :math:`t_{1}` then the cell will contain the text "Disturbance".
 On the other hand, if a mangrove remains a mangrove over this same time period then this cell in the matrix will contain the text "Accumulation".
 It is likely that a mangrove that remains a mangrove will accumulate carbon in its soils and biomass.
 These rules of thumb built into the tool can always be overidden by the user before running the core blue carbon model

 The pre-processor can also assist the user in providing more detailed transitions that result in varying degrees of accumulation or emissions.
 For example, a user may only provide one development class in a LULC map.
 However, some development may disturb soil carbon more than others.
 By separating out these two development types, the model will be able to more accurately quantify and map changes in carbon as a result of natural and anthropogenic factors.
 Similarly, different species of mangroves may accumulate soil carbon at different rates.
 If this information is known, it is important to provide this species distinction (two different classes in the LULC input maps) and then the associated accumulation rates in the carbon CSV input table.

-[Note for GV: The math from all the biophysical sections needs to be combined into a sensible format that displays the total sequestration (per cell) as a function of both accumulation and land use change for the entire time horizon t = {0, ..., T}.
-Given that there are more moving parts for this model than the terrestrial model, it would be nice to have a diagram of the model and how inputs turn into outputs.]

 .. math:: S_{xt} = H_{xt} + M_{xt}